 One of the most obvious things to bring to the passport acceptance facility is a legal ID of the parent(s) or guardian(s), and a photocopy of the front and back of each ID on an 8½ x 11″ standard plain white paper.

-Globe-trotters can bring a U.S. passport book or passport card that is valid or expired.
+Globe-trotters can bring a valid passport book or passport card that is valid or expired.
 Otherwise, make sure to carry your current foreign passport.

 Here are other documents that are accepted (always double check these requirements online before heading to the passport office to avoid disappointment):